morefunz/test/README.md

 # test
-just for test github practice
+just for github practice
+update by morefunz